Why be Jambee in Jambville?

 Jambees contribute to and take part in the day-to-day running of Jambville, which is a Scout Centre of Excellence for Nature, Environment and Sustainability (SCENES), welcoming Scouts and Guides and other groups throughout the year.
 To be a Jambee is to be part of an environment that supports the 90,000 nights that are spent on site every year, with the desire to allow everyone to have the best possible experience while being close to nature.

 For you, being a volunteer is also an opportunity to develop your talents while being useful in the daily life of the centre.
-The goal is for each Jambee to leave Jambville feeling empowered and ready to contribute to the world.
+Our wish is for each Jambee to leave Jambville feeling empowered and ready to contribute to the world.
 You will be part of a mixed team of French and international staff and volunteers.

 In our scout centre, Jambees can do all kinds of practical work in teams with the aim of contributing to the implementation of the Sustainable Development Goals, in all their diversity.
 The volunteer’s mission is outdoors oriented and aims to promote the nature approach for all users of the site.
 Raising awareness and preserving nature can be done through numerous missions such as maintaining the outdoor spaces, offering activities to scouts, raising awareness of recycling and nature in the park, encouraging the use of bicycles, and improving the outdoor services offered to guests.